 If you’re still experiencing vaper’s tongue, and you’ve tried all of the methods above, there could be something else at play.

 About 70% of all Americans are currently taking prescription drugs and dry mouth is a common side effect of many of them.
 Commonly prescribed medications used to treat depression, anxiety, allergies, colds and many other common illnesses all can cause a dry mouth.
+Cannabis products are also known to cause a similar effect, especially when vaped.

 Even if you’ve never experienced dry mouth before, it could be a result of your medication combined with vaping that finally brought it on.
 Consult your doctor or dentist if the problem persists.